 We previously entered into a Third Amended and Restated Credit Agreement ("Credit Agreement"), pursuant to which we have access to a \$500.0 million unsecured line of credit ("LOC") and a \$300.0 million senior unsecured term loan (the "\$300 million Term Loan").
 We have the option to increase the borrowing capacity of the LOC by \$200.0 million, subject to certain conditions.
-The LOC bears interest at a rate of the Secured Overnight Financing Rate ("SOFR") plus 0.10% plus 1.25% to 1.65% and requires an annual facility fee of 0.20% to 0.35% and matures on April 18, 2025.
+The LOC bears interest at a rate of the Secured Overnight Financing Rate ("SOFR") plus 0.10% plus 1.25% to 1.65% and requires an annual facility fee of 0.20% to 0.35%.
 The \$300 million Term Loan has an interest rate of SOFR plus 0.10% plus 1.40% to 1.95% per annum.
 For both the LOC and the \$300 million Term Loan, the spread over SOFR is variable based on leverage throughout the respective loan terms.
-On July 18, 2024, we modified our LOC to extend the maturity date to July 18, 2028.
-See Note 13.
+On July 18, 2024, we entered into a Second Amendment to the Third Amended and Restated Credit Agreement (the "Second Amendment").
+Pursuant to the Second Amendment, the LOC maturity date was extended to July 18, 2028, and this term can be extended for two additional six-month terms, subject to certain conditions.
+We also have an option to extend the maturity date on the \$300 million Term Loan.
+See Note 14.
 Subsequent Events for additional information.